AreeshaJat/odin-recipes/README.md

 # odin-recipes
+##Project Description
-Project Description: This is a recipe cookbook featuring three authentic Mexican dishes: Nachos, Quesadillas, and Tacos.
+This is a recipe cookbook featuring three authentic Mexican dishes: Nachos, Quesadillas, and Tacos.

 Home Page: The home page serves as an introduction to Mexican culture and showcases images of these three dishes.
 Each dish's image has a hover-over effect, revealing a quote when hovered, and can be clicked to access the specific recipe page.
 Additionally, there's a convenient link at the bottom to navigate back to the Odin Project home page.